Ga-68-Trivehexin: Other cancers

 ^{68}Ga-Trivehexin was also applied in cases of recurrent parathyroid carcinoma and papillary thyroid carcinoma.

 Imaging of benign and non-oncological conditions

-Parathyroid adenoma (PTA)
+Primary hyperparathyroidism and parathyroid adenoma

-In the context of primary hyperparathyroidism (PHPT), ^{68}Ga-Trivehexin PET/CT was successfully applied for PET imaging of disseminated parathyroid adenoma with a detection rate of 94.1%, and furthermore for delineation of osteolysis-associated brown tumors which occur as a result of persistent hyperparathyroidism.
+In the context of primary hyperparathyroidism (PHPT), ^{68}Ga-Trivehexin PET/CT was successfully applied for PET imaging of disseminated parathyroid adenoma (PTA).
+In a 13-patient cohort, a PTA detection rate of 94.1% was found.
+A retrospective analysis of 38 PHPT patients determined a lesion-based detection rate of 98% (49/50), and yet another study in 44 patients found a sensitivity of 97.3% and a PPV of 100% compared to a composite reference standard of Technetium (99mTc) sestamibi scintigraphy and ultrasound (US). ^{68}Ga-Trivehexin PET/CT was furthermore used for delineation of osteolysis-associated brown tumors which occur as a result of persistent hyperparathyroidism.

 Imaging of a patient with primary hyperparathyroidism (PHPT).
 A single parathyroid adenoma lesion (marked with arrows labeled 'PTA') is seen in the ^{68}Ga-Trivehexin PET MIP (maximum intensity projection) and a PET/CT axial (transverse) slice though the lesion.
 The same patient was diagnosed using the imaging agent ^{99m}Tc-Sestamibi, which is standard-of-care for PHPT diagnostics.
 The PTA is not seen on planar scintigraphy or SPECT/CT images.
 Instead, a moderate physiological uptake is observed in the healthy thyroid (marked with green arrows).